 So here it is!
 I’ve been able to produce a few of these big ass (750ml) bottles of the stuff.

-If you live in Canada and want to get one for someone you love before Christmas, shoot me a message and I’ll let you know how.
+If you live in Canada and want to get one, shoot me a message and I’ll let you know how.